YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 Terms
 =====

+**mojit definition**
-- **mojit definition** - A set of artifacts that collectively define a reusable unit of functionality known as a mojit.
+   A set of artifacts that collectively define a reusable unit of functionality known as a mojit.

+**mojit instance**
-- **mojit instance** - The specification of all the information required to create a running instance of mojit functionality within an application or the in-memory runtime instance of a mojit—part of the running application.
+   The specification of all the information required to create a running instance of mojit functionality within an application or the in-memory runtime instance of a mojit—part of the running application.

+**Action Context**
-- **Action Context** -  An essential element of the Mojito framework that gives you access to the frameworks features from within a controller function.
-The Mojito API has an ``ActionContext``class.
+   An essential element of the Mojito framework that gives you access to the frameworks features from within a controller function.
+The Mojito API has an ``ActionContext`` class.
 The controller gets an instance of this class, often referred to as ``ac``.
 The instance has methods and addons that give the controller access to the `Mojito API <../../api/>`_

 .. _02_mojits-src: